Essay on Holistic Health

-Despite popular belief that America provides some of the best medical care in the world, recent studies by the World Health Organization and Commonwealth Fund conclude that the U.S. is lagging behind other developed countries.
-In the past decade there have been increased cases of infant mortality, autism, and breast cancer, showing a trend of health decline in America.
+Despite popular belief that America provides some of the best medical care in the world, recent studies by the World Health Organization and Commonwealth Fund concluded that the U.S. is lagging behind other developed countries.
+In the past decade, there have been increased cases of infant mortality, autism, and breast cancer, showing a trend of health decline in America.
 This is a complex field, which demands holistic perspectives to move forward in a beneficial way for society.

-The future of healthcare in the U.S. must incorporate a holistic approach to improve.
+The future of health care in the U.S. must incorporate a holistic approach to improve.
 Holistic perspectives consider environmental factors affecting patients, as well as observing the whole health of the body when determining treatment.
 This is a personal approach that can help healthcare providers sort through myriads of symptoms to reach core issues.
 It allows the opportunity to prevent unnecessary medication and treatment, and it provides the patient with longer-term benefits.

 As modern medicine evolves, the body is being understood more holistically.
 While there have been many advances through symptom treatment, there are many diseases arising that can only be understood through a holistic lens.
 Diseases such as Chronic Fatigue and ADHD are proving a need to study environmental impacts more closely.
 As we further our knowledge, it is imperative that we observe the many relationships that affect human well-being.
 This includes the relationships with nature, society, and even our own mind.